Jessica Lall's sister Sabrina dead | Entertainment

 Sabrina, in her early fifties, was ailing for long and was suffering from cirrhosis of the liver.

 ''She was not keeping well and had been in and out of hospital.
 Yesterday, her condition deteriorated at home and we took her to hospital.
-Today, in the evening, she passed away,'' her brother Ranjith Lall told PTI over phone.
+Today, in the evening, she passed away.
+She had cirrhosis of the liver and because of that, many complications arose and she had a multiple organ failure,'' her elder brother Ranjith Lall told PTI over phone.

 Last year, in an interview to PTI, Sabrina had spoken about her plans to start a foundation in memory of her sister to aid women in similar situations to get justice.